Yanxxx/EasyTeaching/README.md

 - **Latent Space Representation:** Uses Variational Autoencoders (VAEs) to encode high-dimensional sensory inputs (e.g., RGB-D images) into a compact latent space, reducing computational overhead and mitigating image ambiguity.

+### Methodology

 #### The overview of the proposed method is shown in following figure.
 ![Overview of the traing method](./images/overview.png)

-The method is seperated into three parts:
-1. The sucessed task trajectory evaluation and optimal trajectory generation with explicit method.
-2. A reinforcement learning based task exploration and learn from the demonsrated data.
-3. To avoid the ambiguity of image input, we introduced the latent space for the goal generation and robot state representation.

-Our approach leverages keyframe identification to train policies via reinforcement learning.
-These policies generate new trajectories that classify new training data for keyframe identification.
-To reduce computational load and exploration ambiguity, we condense image features into a latent space using the latent space module.
-This module is trained separately to optimize performance.

-#### Keyframe evaluation from demonstrated task episode.
+1. **Keyframe Extraction and Evaluation**

-We employed a keyframe evaluation approach that involves modeling the task as a shortest path problem from the start state to the goal state.
-To solve this problem, we utilized a dynamic programming-based reinforcement learning method.
+The process begins with modeling the task as a shortest path problem—from the initial state to the goal state—using dynamic programming-based reinforcement learning.
+Three types of data points are considered:

+  - **Operator Inputs (Green Dots):** Indicate the intended movement.

+  - **Robot Trajectories (Blue Dots):** Recorded paths from the robot controller.

+  - **Evaluated Keyframes (Red Dots):** Crucial points identified to guide the learning process.

+  > Note: The misalignment between operator inputs and robot trajectories highlights the need for refining human demonstrations to better suit robotic control.

 <img src="./images/problem-discription.png" width="600" />

-The illustration depicts three types of data points:
-* Green dots: Operator inputs that guide the robot's movement.
-* Blue dots: Robot trajectories collected from the robot controller.
-* Red dots: Evaluated keyframes for the task.

-Notably, the green dots have drifted away from the blue dots, indicating that human operators teleoperated the robot and fine-tuned its movement while performing the task.

-#### The reinforcement learning framework.

-Our reinforcement learning framework consists of two policies: a keyframe policy and a primitive policy.

-The keyframe policy is trained to generate the optimal keyframe for a task given the current state and final goal state.
-In contrast, the primitive policy learns to generate actions for the robot to execute by considering the current state and the keyframe as a subgoal of the task.

-To facilitate learning, we employ a latent space module that encodes states, subgoals, and goals into a compact representation.
-This allows our policies to make informed decisions based on the relationships between these entities.
+2. **Reinforcement Learning Framework**

-The framework is shown in following figure.
+The dual-policy framework comprises:

+  - **Keyframe Policy:** Responsible for determining the optimal keyframe given the current robot state and the desired final state.

+  - **Primitive Policy:** Generates the low-level actions required to transition from the current state to the determined keyframe.

+Both policies benefit from a latent space module that fuses state, subgoal, and goal representations, thereby simplifying the decision-making process.

 ![The reinforcement learning framework](./images/reinforcement-learning.png)

-#### The latent space generation.

-Our latent space module is trained using Variational Autoencoders (VAEs) to reduce the search domain for robot exploration.
-This allows us to condense high-dimensional sensory inputs into a lower-dimensional representation.
+3. **Latent Space Generation**

-To achieve this, we trained our VAE model on a dataset consisting of data collected during both human demonstrations and robot explorations.
-This enables the latent space module to learn meaningful representations that can effectively guide the robot's exploration strategy.
+The latent space module is trained with a VAE on a dataset that includes both human demonstration and robot exploration data.
+This transformation:

+  - **Reduces Dimensionality:** Condenses high-dimensional sensory inputs to a manageable latent representation.

+  - **Enhances Exploration:** Focuses the reinforcement learning process on the most relevant features, improving both learning speed and policy performance.

 ![The latent space generation.](./images/latent-space.png)

-#### Experiments and Results
-Use this method, we did the experiment with the excavation task.
+#### Experimental Evaluation

+**Application to Excavation Tasks**
+The framework was validated through a series of experiments on an excavation task.
+Two key phases were tested:

+1. **Human-Operated Demonstrations:** Operators guided the robot to perform the task, providing the initial demonstration data.

+2. **Autonomous Robot Operation:** The trained policies were then deployed for autonomous operation.

+**Results:**

+- The method demonstrated a high success rate compared to existing approaches.

+- Ablation studies on the length of the latent space confirmed the robustness of the approach, highlighting the balance between representation detail and computational efficiency.

 ##### Human operated task demonstration
 <img src="./images/image37.gif" width="500" />\